wikimatze/mdbook/chapters/02-04-user-profile.md

     end

-The interesting part above is `.twice` call.
+The interesting part above is the `.twice` call.
 We need to use this because when want to edit a user we need to load this profile and load it again if we are having an input error.